jshbrtz/jshbrtz.com/src/posts/on-roe.md

 What my former co-workers are witnessing is not isolated.
 Big tech companies are <a href="https://www.theverge.com/2022/6/30/23189810/abortion-rights-activism-big-tech-employees">expanding their footprint</a> in the most oppressive states like Florida and Texas, where their political influence could create great change.
 Instead, they've chosen to invest in union-busting efforts while sending lobbyists to Congress to promote laws that block or slow industry regulation and protect their power to harvest personal data for profit.

+### Let's change things
 <span class="highlight">Design is political.
 Business is political.</span> Our decisions now can have ramifications for generations.
-We see it with the impact of unregulated social media, the push to drive up numbers on engagement metrics.
-Global warming is caused by the poor choices of businesses, their focus on unattainable growth in the face of obvious destruction.

-### Let's change things
 Design also has the immense power to change the world for the better.
 We have the most powerful tools in human history in our pockets to connect people and point them to the resources they need.
 Tech must choose to take a stance for human rights and the sanctity of the individual.

 <span class="highlight">Human rights cannot be just another seasonal marketing refresh opportunity.</span>